surajpjoshi/setup_environment/README.md

-Set up Jenkins, Docker, Trivy, Kubectl, Prometheus, and Grafana using Terraform
+Set up Jenkins, Docker, Trivy, Kubectl, Prometheus, and Grafana on EC2 using Terraform